Skip to main content

 by Louise Fein - Fiction, Historical Fiction, Women's Fiction

 1552, Paris: The printing press is quickly spreading new ideas across Europe, threatening the power of church and state and unleashing a wave of book burning and heretic hunting.
-When frightened ex-nun Lysbette Angiers arrives one day at Charlotte Guillard’s printing shop with her manuscript, neither woman knows just how far the elite will go to prevent the spread of Lysbette’s audacious ideas.
-1952, New York: Milly Bennett, is a seemingly ordinary housewife with a secretive past.
-She finds her life taking an unexpected turn as conspiracies spread amidst the paranoid clamors of McCarthy’s America.
-When a relic from her past presents her with a 400-year-old manuscript to decipher, she is pulled into a vortex of danger.
-The stakes couldn’t be higher when, 400 years apart, Milly, Lysbette and Charlotte each face a reality where the spread of ideas are feared and every effort is made to suppress them.
+When frightened ex-nun Lysbette Angiers arrives at Charlotte Guillard’s famous printing shop with her manuscript, neither woman knows just how far the powerful elite will go to prevent the spread of Lysbette’s audacious ideas.
+1952, New York: Milly Bennett is a lonely housewife struggling to find her way in her new neighborhood amidst the paranoid clamors of McCarthy’s America.
+She finds her life taking an unexpected turn when a relic from her past presents her with a 400-year-old manuscript to decipher, pulling her into a vortex of danger that threatens to shatter her world.
+Milly, Lysbette and Charlotte each face a reality where the spread of ideas are feared and every effort is made to suppress them.

 by Louise Fein - Fiction, Historical Fiction, Women's Fiction